Fashionable goodies of the last festivals are available HERE

 Where do the workshops take place?

-The majority of workshops takes place at the Workshop Centre at Arsenal Vienna.
-Whereas the Shake the Break workshops for children and teenagers will take place at Dschungel Wien.
+The majority of the workshops takes place at the workshop centre at Arsenal Vienna, whereas the Shake the Break classes for children and teenagers take place at Dschungel Wien.
 Another exception are the Public Moves workshops.
-They take place daily at Anton-Benya Park and on two weekends at Rathauspark.
-Detailed information on the locations of the workshops can be found on our website and in the workshop catalogue.
+In 2019, they took place place daily at Anton-Benya-Park and Jesuitenwiese.
+Detailed information on the locations of the workshops can be found on our website and in the workshop catalogue as of mid-April.

 When can the workshops be booked?